Metabolism: Coenzymes

-Mineral and cofactors
+Minerals and cofactors

 Inorganic elements play critical roles in metabolism; some are abundant (e.g. sodium and potassium) while others function at minute concentrations.
 About 99% of a human's body weight is made up of the elements carbon, nitrogen, calcium, sodium, chlorine, potassium, hydrogen, phosphorus, oxygen and sulfur.
 Organic compounds (proteins, lipids and carbohydrates) contain the majority of the carbon and nitrogen; most of the oxygen and hydrogen is present as water.

 The abundant inorganic elements act as electrolytes.
 The most important ions are sodium, potassium, calcium, magnesium, chloride, phosphate and the organic ion bicarbonate.
 The maintenance of precise ion gradients across cell membranes maintains osmotic pressure and pH.
 Ions are also critical for nerve and muscle function, as action potentials in these tissues are produced by the exchange of electrolytes between the extracellular fluid and the cell's fluid, the cytosol.
 Electrolytes enter and leave cells through proteins in the cell membrane called ion channels.
 For example, muscle contraction depends upon the movement of calcium, sodium and potassium through ion channels in the cell membrane and T-tubules.

 Transition metals are usually present as trace elements in organisms, with zinc and iron being most abundant of those.
 Metal cofactors are bound tightly to specific sites in proteins; although enzyme cofactors can be modified during catalysis, they always return to their original state by the end of the reaction catalyzed.
 Metal micronutrients are taken up into organisms by specific transporters and bind to storage proteins such as ferritin or metallothionein when not in use.